-Issues related to your medical treatment or medical circumstances are another set of factors that can make it more important to hire a lawyer.
-Examples can include:
+Issues related to your medical treatment or medical circumstances are another set of factors that can make it more important to hire a workers' compensation lawyer.

 Workers’ comp benefits could reduce the amount of Social Security disability benefits you can receive.
-A lawyer can help ensure you get the maximum combined benefits from workers’ comp and SSDI based on the structure of your workers’ comp benefits.
+A workers' compensation attorney can help ensure you get the maximum combined benefits from workers’ comp and SSDI based on the structure of your workers’ comp benefits.

 Workers’ comp programs generally prevent you from suing your employer except in certain situations -- for instance, if a third party’s actions or your employer’s intentional conduct caused your injuries.
 In such situations, you are allowed to sue outside of workers’ comp regimes (such as in a personal injury lawsuit).

 A workers’ comp lawyer can help you understand if you can sue under the applicable law.

 If your employer has retaliated against you for filing your workers’ comp claim, you may be able to file a separate employment law claim.